Arlington County Board Member

 Arlington County Board Member Katie Cristol is a community advocate and public policy professional.
 She was elected to the Board in November 2015.
 Katie is the Co-Chair of Arlington’s Project PEACE, an interagency collaboration to address domestic and sexual violence in our community.
 Ms. Cristol served as Chair of the County Board in 2018.

-Regionally, Ms. Cristol represents Arlington as the vice chair of the Northern Virginia Transportation Commission, and as Chair of the Operations Board of The Virginia Railway Express.
-Ms. Cristol also represents Arlington on the Northern Virginia Transportation Authority, and serves on the Human Services Policy Committee of the Metropolitan Washington Council of Governments.
+Regionally, Ms. Cristol represents Arlington as the Chair of the Northern Virginia Transportation Commission, and as Immediate Past Chair of the Operations Board of The Virginia Railway Express.
+Ms. Cristol also represents Arlington on the Northern Virginia Transportation Authority and serves on the Human Services Policy Committee of the Metropolitan Washington Council of Governments.

 She is a volunteer member of the Randolph Elementary School community.
 A reading buddy since 2011, she was appointed by the School Board and the Randolph PTA to serve as the school’s liaison to the Arlington Public Schools Advisory Council on Instruction.

-Ms. Cristol is an education policy advisor, partnering with district, states and nonprofits across the U.S. on strategic planning, resource allocation and community engagement.
+Ms. Cristol is an education policy advisor, partnering with districts, states, and nonprofits across the U.S. on strategic planning, resource allocation, and community engagement.
 She holds a public policy master’s degree from Princeton University, a bachelor’s degree from the University of Virginia, and is a 2012 graduate of Arlington Neighborhood College.
-She and her husband, Steve, live off Columbia Pike, one of the most diverse corridors both in the County and the metropolitan region.
+She and her husband, Steve, and their son Cary, live off Columbia Pike, one of the most diverse corridors both in the County and the metropolitan region.